husjon/husjon/README.md

 My little corner of the internet can be found at https://husjon.github.io/

-If you'd like to ask a question, create an [issue](https://github.com/husjon/husjon/issues/new) and I'll answer as soon as I can.
+If you'd like to ask a question, create an [issue](https://github.com/husjon/husjon/issues/new) or head on over to <a rel="me" href="https://fosstodon.org/@husjon">Mastodon</a> and I'll answer as soon as I can.

 <!--
 **husjon/husjon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.